unifiedjs/unified-diff/readme.md

 +Some more text.
 An error.
 ```

-This time our lint task exits successfully, even though L1 would
+This time our lint task exits successfully, even though L1 would normally emit
-normally emit an error, but it’s unrelated to the PR.
+an error, but it’s unrelated to the PR.

 ## API

 ### `processor.use(diff)`

-Ignore messages emitted by plugins before `diff` for lines that did
+Ignore messages emitted by plugins before `diff` for lines that did not change.
-not change.

 There are no options.
-If there’s a `TRAVIS_COMMIT_RANGE` environment
+If there’s a `TRAVIS_COMMIT_RANGE` environment variable this plugin runs,
-variable this plugin runs, otherwise it’s a noop.
+otherwise it’s a noop.

+###### TODO

+*   [ ] Add support for other CIs (ping if you want to work on this)
+*   [ ] Add non-CI support (I’m not yet sure how though)

 ## Contribute

+See [`contributing.md`][contributing] in [`unifiedjs/.github`][health] for ways
+to get started.
-See [`contributing.md` in `unifiedjs/unified`][contributing] for ways to get
+See [`support.md`][support] for ways to get help.
-started.

-This organisation has a [Code of Conduct][coc].
-By interacting with this
+This project has a [Code of Conduct][coc].
-repository, organisation, or community you agree to abide by its terms.
+By interacting with this repository, organisation, or community you agree to
+abide by its terms.

 ## License